MailTape/MailTape-v1/_posts/2017-03-19-Juliette-Armanet.md

 _Dimitri_: **"**

 ## Antenna - Love 66
 _Dimitri_: **"**Love 66 is a slo-mo-disco track from Antenna, a young producer from Kazan in Russia.
 It's also a tropical passion fruit tobacco flavour for hookah.
-I don't know if there is a link, but I like this fact.
+I don't know if there is a link between the both, but I like this fact.
 Of course, I love this song too.